-As the first project of its kind, Boise White Paper needed a team that understood the regional hydrology and hydrogeology and was extremely familiar with the concepts of ASR.
-As the leaders in aquifer storage and recovery (ASR) technology in the Northwest, GSI led the ASR and hydrogeologic work for this thermal ASR project.
+To tackle the first project of its kind, Boise White Paper needed a team that understood the regional hydrology and hydrogeology and was extremely familiar with the concepts of aquifer storage and recovery (ASR).
+As a leader in ASR technology in the Northwest, GSI took the lead on the ASR and hydrogeologic work for this thermal ASR project.

 In 2009, Boise White Paper LLC teamed with the Washington State Department of Ecology (Ecology) to embark on a groundbreaking thermal ASR project aimed at determining if it was possible to store cold Columbia River water in the basalt aquifer system underlying Boise White Paper’s Mill in Wallula, Washington.
 The cold water would be injected into the aquifer system during winter and spring months to be used during warm months for cooling activities at the Mill.

 This innovative use of ASR would allow the facility to take a large commercial chiller offline and reduce steam load required to evaporate water.
 Ultimately, it would decrease operating costs by providing a water supply that is a more cost-effective solution than other water supply alternatives.
 Additionally, it also would decrease pressures on the Columbia River by reducing surface diversions during low flow times, making additional water available for other beneficial uses.
 It would also reduce total effluent flow into the Columbia River, and potentially reduce the temperature of facility effluent.